 What do you do at PYHII (what do you love about it)?

-I am the director and feel a great sense of pride for what my team and I have create and I love seeing events come to life.
+I am the director and feel a great sense of pride for what my team and I have created and grown and I love seeing events come to life.
 My day could consist of answering emails, attending event consultations, preparing materials for a workshop, choosing seasonal produce, styling a grazing table of food or cleaning up after an event.
-I try to have as much fun as possible and surround my self with inspiring, like minded talented people.
+I try to have as much fun as possible and surround my self with inspiring, like minded talented and environmentally conscious people.
 Some days I'm here for over 12 hours getting things done but I find myself being so grateful that I get to do this for a job and the variety of opportunities it brings.

 What do you do when you’re not at PYHII?

 In the little time I have left over I love to make the most of all the food, arts, culture, social change movements, performance and music that we have happening Melbourne.
 I also collaborate on a community cultural event project called ENQUIRING MINDS exploring the information we didn't learn in school about the history of Australia.
 I found myself wanting to bring community and connection to country into my life and found that many other people were wanting the same.
 For ENQUIRING MINDS we collaborate with traditional land owners to create an event that allows space for people to learn through experience.

 What are your greatest pleasures?
 What do you do for kicks?